Part-Time Applied Music Lecturer, Bass

 Bassist Leonid Finkelshteyn enjoys an active career as a performer and teacher.
-Currently principal bassist of the North Carolina Symphony and the Eastern Festival Orchestra in North Carolina, Mr. Finkelshteyn also serves on the faculty of East Carolina University, North Carolina State University and the Eastern Music Festival; in addition to maintaining a large private studio.
+Currently Principal Bass of the North Carolina Symphony which he joined in 1996 and the Eastern Music Festival Orchestra in North Carolina since 1999, Finkelshteyn also serves on the faculty of North Carolina State University and the Eastern Music Festival in addition to maintaining a large private studio.

-Mr. Finkelshteyn has performed with a number of conductors throughout his career, namely, Daniel Barenboim, Pierre Boulez, Alan Gilbert, Marris Jansons, Neeme and Paavo Jarvi, Louis Langree, Lorin Maazel, Andrew Manze, Zubin Mehta, Riccardo Muti, Gerard Schwarz, Yannick Nezet-Seguin, Yuri Temirkanov, and Osmo Vanska.
+Finkelshteyn has performed with a number of conductors throughout his career, namely Daniel Barenboim, Pierre Boulez, Alan Gilbert, Mariss Jansons, Neeme and Paavo Järvi, Louis Langrée, Lorin Maazel, Andrew Manze, Zubin Mehta, Riccardo Muti, Gerard Schwarz, Yannick Nézet-Séguin, Yuri Temirkanov and Osmo Vänskä.

-A committed teacher, Mr. Finkelshteyn was recently invited to give masterclasses at Yale University and in NYC for students from the Manhattan School of Music and the Mannes College of Music.
-He makes a point of being involved within his community as well, leading sectionals for local Youth Philharmonic Orchestras and the NC All State Orchestra.
-In addition, Mr. Finkelshteyn works with local music teachers with their double bass students offering masterclasses and sectionals.
-A native of Leningrad in the former Soviet Union, he joined the Symphony Orchestra of the Leningrad Philharmonic at only 19 years of age, while still a student at the Leningrad Conservatory from which he earned a M.M., graduating with honors.
+A native of Leningrad in the former Soviet Union, he joined The Symphony Orchestra of the Leningrad Philharmonic (now known as the Saint Petersburg Academic Symphony Orchestra) at only 19 years of age while still a student at the Leningrad Conservatory—from which he earned his master’s degree in music, graduating with honors.
 His primary teachers were Peter Weinblatt and Sergei Akopov.
-Eventually, he became principal bassist of the Symphony Orchestra and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.
+Eventually, he became Principal Bass of The Symphony Orchestra of the Leningrad Philharmonic and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.